Natasha Pelati has published three books of poetry and writes on real-life experiences with the help of psychology.

 You will experience bad cramping and vaginal spotting or bleeding.
 As not all pregnancies end after experiencing bleeding you need to consult a doctor urgently.

-Spotting in pregnancy can sometimes be found normal but if it is heavy bleeding with cramps then you need to understand that you are experiencing a miscarriage.
-Clots or tissue like substances discharge out of the vagina and this means that the body is getting rid of pregnancy tissue.
+Spotting in pregnancy can sometimes be normal but if it is heavy bleeding with cramps then you need to understand that you are experiencing a miscarriage.
+Clots or tissue-like substances discharge out of the vagina and this means that the body is getting rid of pregnancy tissue.

-To avoid more emotional stress it is best to have a D and C (Dilation and Curettage)or D and E (Dilation and Evacuation) where the gynaecologist will remove the pregnancy sac and tissue in order for you to eventually try pregnancy again.
+To avoid more emotional stress it is best to have a D and C (Dilation and Curettage) or D and E (Dilation and Evacuation) during which the gynaecologist will remove the pregnancy sac and tissue in order for you to eventually try pregnancy again.

 A Dilation and Evacuation procedure is done in the second trimester of a pregnancy.
 A Dilation and Curettage is done before.

 Don't ignore cramping and bleeding as this is a symptom of miscarriage.
-If you are lucky enough a blighted ovum could happen without you even knowing that you are pregnant but for most it happens up to 3 months into your pregnancy which is not pleasant and it is encouraged to go and have the D and E to avoid more trauma to your mental state.
+If you are lucky enough a blighted ovum could happen without you even knowing that you are pregnant but for most it happens up to three months into your pregnancy which is not pleasant and it is encouraged to go and have the D and E to avoid more trauma.